shelleywong/CSCI567-Course-Materials/Syllabus.md

 ## Getting Help/E-mail

-As this is a upper division course you'll likely want to make use of my office hours for help as it is unlikely there are tutors or other such resources.

-We will be using Piazza for a class discussion board.
-You should automatically be enrolled when you enrolled in this course on Moodle.
-You should post any general questions here first as this will allow more students to benefit from the answer vs me potentially answering the same questions numerous times.

-Additionally, you can email me directly with any specific questions, the distinction would be help with your code or assignment that would be unique to you and sharing with the class on the discussion board would be considered cheating.
-Make sure you put **'CINS467'** in the subject so it will be filtered correctly. **ALL EMAIL WITH NO SUBJECT WILL NOT BE OPENED**, so if you send me an email without a subject do not expect a response as I will not open it or respond to it.

-I'll be making it a habit to respond immediately to emails received between 9am-5pm, except when I'll otherwise be in a meeting, lecture, etc. Any emails outside of those times will be answered as I can or potentially the next morning at 9am, so try to make sure to email me prior to 5pm.
+Feel free to make use of my office hours or send me a message if you have any questions.
+You may also get help from tutors or other students on the unofficial student-run Chico State CS Discord; however, remember that this is an upper division course centered on a unique final project.
+While this provides an excellent opportunity for you to get experience working on a large-ish project (larger than most classroom projects) and that could potentially be put on a resume, be aware that you may run into problems that no one else has run into before.

+Since Discord acts as a discussion board, accessible to me and many other students and instructors, you may get a response more quickly if you post there.
+HOWEVER, there are many cases when posting code to a discussion board (or any public place) may be considered cheating.
+If your question is related to your code, and your question requires that you show another person your code, send me an email (or potentially see if someone can help you individually, without you posting code in a public place).
+If you are sending me an email, make sure you put 'CINS467' in the subject so it will be filtered correctly; otherwise, I may not open your message or respond to it.

+I try to respond as soon as possible to emails.
+If I have not responded within 24 hours, you may try sending a follow up email if you are still running into issues.

-I will routinely communicate with the class via announcements on the Piazza board.
-Make sure your email on Moodle that is integrated into Piazza is one you check regularly so that you don't miss any of these communications.
+I will routinely communicate with the class via announcements on Canvas.
+You should receive notifications of all announcements soon after they are posted.
+It is your responsibility to check these messages regularly so that you do not miss important information about the class.

-Make sure you have a Moodle account and that you can access Piazza from the class page, you will not receive the class e-mails and may miss important information about the class if your account wasn't created.
-Moodle is only used for grading feedback and scheduling presentations.
-Moodle is not the gradebook and if you fail to create an account before grading feedback is given you will never show a grade on Moodle.
-Moodle is never updated after grading feedback is initially posted.
-If you are unsure what your grades are you can always email me or ask me in office hours.

-If you drop the class, you should be able to un-enroll from Moodle/Piazza to stop receiving messages.
-Let me know if you drop the class and still get e-mail.

 ## Responsibilities